 - Character Development: Tom returns home to find his brother is an elderly patriarch who expects him to take over the family business.
 Tom puts his foot down and makes it clear that Pat is not going to dictate the course of his life any more (though Vicky might end up doing so).

 - Deliberate Values Dissonance: Played for Laughs when Tim returns to Earth and starts going on about how in his day girls weren't allowed to walk around naked.
 Turns out he's referring to them not wearing anything on their heads.
-Hats have apparently gone out of fashion.
+Hats have apparently gone out of fashion, and many females he sees have their heads shaved.

 - Double Don't Know: Tom is unhappy because Pat arranged to sign the space travel contract last, making him the one who gets to go to space.
 Tom wonders to himself in his journal if Pat did this deliberately, and would he have done it.Was Pat trying to put one over on me right then?
 If so, I didnt catch him wording his thoughts.
 Contrariwise, would I have tried the same thing on him if I had thought of it?
 I dont know, I just dont know.